 Most of the social media management tools allow you to schedule content for some platforms and it’s worth making use of those scheduling features to get ahead of yourself with your posts.

-Don’t rely too heavily on scheduler though - social media is about interacting and if you’re only ever posting from your scheduler you’ll miss out on some great opportunities to get involved with the community.
+Don’t rely too heavily on the scheduler through – social media is about interacting and if you’re only ever posting from your scheduler you’ll miss out on some great opportunities to get involved with the community.

 9. Keep An Eye On Trends

 If you spend much time on social media you’ll notice trends.
-2016 was the year of facebook video where pretty much everyones facebook feed was flooded with videos.
-Keep an eye out for those kind of trends and if you can jump on them.
+2016 was the year of the Facebook videos where pretty much everyone’s Facebook feed was flooded with videos.
+Keep an eye out for that kind of trend and if you can jump on them.

 10. Let People Know Where To Find You

 You’ll also want to occasionally remind people on different platforms that you’re also on other platforms.
-It’s best to do this with a little bit of temptation, for example posting a picture on twitter telling people that there’s more shots over on your Instagram.
+It’s best to do this with a little bit of temptation, for example posting a picture on Twitter telling people that there are more shots over on your Instagram.